gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - The IP Pools tab is where IP pools from various networks are displayed.
 Detail pages for IP pools can also be accessed here
         - This permission is recommended for those tasked with IP address management -
+      * - Networks: Integration
+        - None, Read, Full
+        - Determines access to the Integrations tab on the Network list page (Infrastructure > Network)
+        - The integrations tab is where network integrations can be viewed, added and managed.
+Additionally, the detail pages for network integrations are accessed here
+        - This permission is recommended for those tasked with handling network integrations and their use within |morpheus|
+        -
       * - Networks: Proxies
         - None, Read, Full
         - Determines access to the Proxies tab on the Infrastructure > Networks page.
         - The Infrastructure Networks Proxies page is where Proxy configurations are stored, which are available for use by the provisioning engines.
         - This permission is recommended for those responsible for configuring proxies to be used when provisioning.
-        -
-      * - Networks: Router DHCP Binding
-        - None, Read, Full
-        - Determines access to management of DHCP bindings -
-        -
-        -
-      * - Networks: Router DHCP Pool
-        - None, Read, Full
-        - Determines access to the DHCP tab on the detail page for a Router associated with certain network integrations (Example: Infrastructure > Network > Integrations > Routers tab > selected router > DHCP tab)
-        - The DHCP tab is where DHCP pools are viewed, created and managed
-        - This permission is recommended for those responsible for DHCP pool management -
-      * - Networks: Router DHCP Relay
-        - None, Read, Full
-        - Determines access to management of DHCP relays -
-        -
         -
       * - Networks: Router Firewalls
         - None, Read, Full